Emurasoft/excel-csv-import-help/en.md

 5. Number format dropdown

 - "Text" will import data from the CSV file as the Text number format.
 This means that text will not be converted into other formats such as date or currency.
 - "Auto-detect" will import data from the CSV file as the General number format.
-This means that text may be converted into other number formats such as date or currency.
+This means that the data may be converted into other number formats such as date or currency.
     - A cell containing `1-1` will become a Date format in Excel, and a cell containing `$1` will become a Currency.

 ![](images/import/numberFormat.webp)